raspberrypilearning/using-pip-on-windows/worksheet.md

     pip install guizero
     ```

-1. If you use online guides, you may often see instructions for installing Python packages with pip on **Linux**, for example you might see this command given to install the Pygame library:
+1. If you use online guides, you may often see instructions for installing Python packages with pip on **Linux**, for example you might see this command given to install the Pygame Zero library:

     ```bash
     sudo pip3 install pgzero